Cloudxtreme/2600hzConfigurationGenerator/CompilationNotes.md

 If you receive errors, you need to regenerate the text databases.
 This happened to me when I upgraded to Kamailio 3.4 but was still using Kazoo 3.20 configs.
 This website goes into detail: http://nil.uniza.sk/sip/kamailio/kamailio-31-text-file-database-dbtext

+## FreeSwitch
+### Required Modules for Compilation
+- formats/mod_shout
+- #event_handlers/mod_erlang_event

+### Compiler Flags
+The EPEL package of Erlang installs it in a place where it is not added to FreeSwitch's include path.
+Adding -I/usr/lib64/erlang/usr/lib to the CPPFLAGS environmental variable does the trick on CentOS 7.